Retail sales rise for 4th straight month as growth slows

 NEW YORK (AP) — Americans kept spending in August, but the pace of that growth is slowing as millions of people who lost jobs have now lost a $600 a week boost in their unemployment checks.

-Retail sales rose 0.6% last month, the fourth consecutive month of growth, the U.S. Commerce Department said Wednesday.
-The increase in July was 0.9%.
+Retail sales rose 0.6% last month, the fourth consecutive month of growth, the U.S. Commerce Department said Wednesday, but lower than the 0.9% increase in July.
+It’s also below the 1.1% increase analysts expected.

+“These are disappointing numbers,” said Ian Shepherdson, chief economist at Pantheon Macroeconomics.
+“And they’re probably a hint of what’s to come in the wake of the ending of enhanced unemployment benefits”

+Much of last month’s growth came from spending at restaurants and bars, which are just starting to let people in to eat and drink.
+Sales rose 4.7% at those places, but are still down 15.4% for the year.

-Retail sales have been recovering since they plunged in the spring as stores and malls were ordered closed to help prevent the spread of the coronavirus.
+Overall retail sales have been recovering since they plunged in the spring as stores and malls were ordered closed to help prevent the spread of the coronavirus.

 A number of those retailers, some of them part of the U.S. retail landscape for more than a century, have failed.
 Century 21 said last week it’s shutting down all 13 of its stores for good after nearly six decades in business.
 Lord & Taylor, which has been around for nearly 200 years, is also going out of business.
 Several others major retailers have sought bankruptcy protection, including J.C.
 Penney, Brooks Brothers and J.Crew.